Dr Aldo Rona

 - Application of experimental techniques complementary to CFD, such as surface visualisation, schlieren, and time-resolved PIV.

 Dr Rona’s main interest is in unsteady compressible flow.
 This led him to a three-year doctoral study on supersonic flows over rectangular cutouts and screeching jets, at the University of Southampton, from 1993 to 1997.
-Time accurate numerical models were obtained solving the short-time averaged Navier-Stokes equations with a k-ω turbulence model.
+Time accurate numerical models were obtained solving the short-time averaged Navier-Stokes equations with the k-ω SST turbulence model.
 Aerodynamic noise was also predicted by the Ffowcs Williams and Hawkings application of the Lighthill acoustic analogy.
 The focus has been to address the aerodynamic unsteadiness and noise as two aspects of the same physical phenomenon.

 Further developments, including active mass injection/suction techniques, were pursued between 2000 and 2002 with the support of EPSRC.
 A parametrical study identified the most effective mass flow injection configuration to suppress the instability in a Mach 1.5 turbulent cavity flow.
 A reduced order model of the unsteady baseline flow was developed towards designing a model-based control system for closed-loop control.
 The model was obtained by performing Proper Orthogonal Decomposition of the time-dependent flow predictions.